Querying data

 Supported only on MySQL and MariaDB.

-Checks if an expression is between the values from and to.
-Returns
+It checks if an expression is between the values from and to.
+Returns true

-Checks if an expression is equal to any element from list.
+To check if an expression is equal or not to any element from a list, use the inList

 In addition to the IN